HRKings/dnd5e-foundryvtt-itemcollection/README.md

 4. Since this module includes a compendium of items the first time you run foundry will complain and not let you open the compendium.
 Simply restart foundry a second time and all should be good.
 5. To create a bag from scratch, simple create any backpack item then set its iemsheet to be ItemSheet5eWithBags and all the necessary data will be created.
 I very strongly recommend that you **ONLY** do this for items you want to have as bags since once added the data is there forever.

+Or use this URL to install via the module isntallation menu in Foundry: https://dl.dropboxusercontent.com/s/bdh5pgpdcgkzkem/module.json
 Once you have a bag (or drag one from the pre-created ones) the gm will see something like this.
 Players will only see the options available to them.

 ![All Options - GM view](images/All Options - GM view.png)